tundraimg.jpg

 Fairbanks - Tok

 Heading south, the Richardson Highway passes through stands of white birch and black spruce, often photogenically close to the Tanana River.
-Soak up the raw beauty of the drive into the central Alaska Range, often paralleled by the Alaska pipeline.
+Soak up the raw beauty of the drive into the central Alaska Range, often paralleled by the Trans-Alaska-Pipeline.
 Born as a construction station on the highway, Tok's role in the world has never expanded much beyond being a stop on the road.
 With its location at the intersection of the Alaska Highway and the Glenn Highway to Anchorage and Prince William Sound, the town has built an economy of gas stations, gift stores, cafes, and hotels to serve highway travelers.
 It brags of being the coldest community in North America, a dubious distinction made possible by both the latitude and the distance from the moderating influence of the ocean.
 Distance: 180 Miles | Overnight: Tok

 Day